 - directly, or

-- through clothing (either your clothing or the clothing of the alleged victim).19
+- through clothing (either your clothing or the clothing of the alleged victim).

-To touch another person with respect to felony sexual battery means you make physical contact with the bare skin of the victim, either
+Meanwhile, touching in felony sexual battery cases requires making physical contact with the bare skin of the alleged victim, either

 - directly, or